The man behind The Grueling Truth - Where Legends Speak

 Mike Tyson: Myth or Legend?
 I hear a lot of younger people nowadays say that Tyson was the “greatest” or at least one of the greatest ever.
 When I hear someone say this I immediately get sick to my stomach!
 Think I am way off?
 Let’s look at the facts of Tyson’s career and compare him to the all-time legends.

 Tyson made his professional debut on March 6th, 1985.
 He fought 15 times in his first year as a professional winning all 15 against second rate fighters.
 I don’t hold that against him as that is what most young up and coming boxers do at the start of their careers.
 His first tough fight was against James “Quick” Tillis who, at the time, was a quick and elusive heavyweight that troubled Tyson greatly.
 Tyson eventually won a close but unanimous decision.
 He later had difficulty with a very ordinary boxer by the name of Mitch “Blood” Green.
 Tyson won an easy unanimous decision but, once again, had trouble with a boxer that had good movement.
+Once against revisionist history will tell us Green survive by running, but if you watch the fight Green did not run from Tyson.

 On November 22, 1986, Tyson was given a shot at Trevor Berbick’s WBC Heavyweight Championship.
-Berbick was slow footed and looked intimidated which translated into a perfect opponent for Tyson.
+Berbick was slow-footed and looked intimidated which translated into a perfect opponent for Tyson.
 Tyson destroyed Berbick in the 2nd round.
 This is one of the many times where Tyson fans drive me crazy.
 I hate hearing how Tyson was “the youngest heavyweight champion ever”.
 He wasn’t!
 The real champion at the time in 1986 was Michael Spinks.
 Yes, Spinks was a blown up Light Heavyweight who had beaten an old Larry Holmes but he was still the man who beat the man.
-And for the record, Floyd Patterson was the youngest Undisputed Heavyweight Champion.
+And for the record, Floyd Patterson was and still is the youngest Undisputed Heavyweight Champion.

 I admit that, during this time, Tyson was better than Spinks.
 While beating Trevor Berbick was not going to make you the champion, beating Spinks would.
 Tyson defended his title against Tony Tucker in a unification fight for Tyson’s WBC belt and Tucker’s IBF title.
 Once again, Tyson had trouble with a slick boxer who could move and was taken the distance in a competitive fight.